sdoerig/minigrep/README.md

 ```
 ## Regex

-The Regex is bases on the library [regex](https://crates.io/crates/regex).
-This means the documented Rexex syntax can be uses.
+The Regex is based on the library [regex](https://crates.io/crates/regex).
+So Regex syntax can be used as documented there.
 Example: given the file `test_regex.txt` has the content

 ```
 2012-03-14, 2013-01-01 and 2014-07-05